UnknownPotato/PotatoCraft/README.md

 Minecraft mod where everything is potatoes.

 TODO:
-..* get the proper modding enviroment installed
+⋅⋅* get the proper modding enviroment installed.